quentinsf/codaapidocs/getgroups-2.md

 **Optional Parameters**: name, group_uuid

-Returns details either all users, or those that match the optional parameters.
+Returns details of all user groups, or just of those that match the optional parameters.

 ### Optional Parameters